AndrewJBateman/mevn-stack-data/README.md

 * Backend node.js code separated into routes file with a Mongoose model Cable schema.
 * Latest Mongoose v6 connection config. used (as of oct.
 2021) with no deprecation warnings.
 Note an old config. will stop any Mongoose-based app from working.
 * [Vue 4 RouteRecordRaw](https://next.router.vuejs.org/api/#routerecordraw) route record provided by user
-* The app is deployed on the Heroku 18 stack, based on Ubuntu 18.04

 ## :camera: Screenshots